 Pay for what you use

-Car insurance is required in Germany, and it can be quite costly.
-Car insurance rates depend on a variety of factors, including the type of car and age of the driver.
-They can end up costing more than the car is worth per year to insure.
+Car insurance in Germany is mandatory, and it can be quite costly.
+Car insurance rates depend on a variety of factors, including the type of car and the age of the driver.
+Companies offering policies include DA Direkt.

 No fuel costs